 I obtained my PhD from McGill in 2012 with Jim Cline, working on positron signatures of dark matter in the Milky Way.
 Since then I have worked at IFIC, Valencia on neutrinos and cosmology, at IPPP (Durham University) on various aspects of dark matter phenomenology, and most recently was a Junior Research Fellow in the astrophysics group at Imperial College London.
 I have been an Assistant Professor at Queen’s since January 2018.

-If you are here because you are interested in Master’s or PhD studies with my group, please feel free to get in touch!
-You will however need to apply directly through the physics department, here.
+If you are here because you are interested in Master’s or PhD studies with my group, I am quite saturated at the moment, but I’m always happy to talk physics.